 The first and foremost thing is to make your mental picture clear about what you want to make.
 Whether it's a portrait of a person or a landscape, you should first visualize the end product in your mind.
 Following are the phases of painting with acrylics:

-The next step is to mix the colors that you will be using to paint.
-Start with background color mixing.
-You don’t need to prepare color shades for the whole of the painting, as they dry quickly.
+The next step is to mix the colors you will be using for the painting.
+Start with the mixing background colors.
+You don’t need to prepare color shades for the entire painting, as they dry quickly.

-Preparing the canvas involves two main steps: one, to clean the dust off of the surface, and two, to sand the canvas to smooth it out for a better painting experience and appearance (this is optional, and only some artists do this; most of the time, the artist canvas is already pre-prepared for painting).
+Preparing the canvas involves two main steps: first, cleaning the dust off of the surface, and second, sanding the canvas to smooth it out for a better painting experience and appearance.
+This is optional, and only some artists do it; most of the time, the artist's canvas is already pre-prepared for painting.

-Sanding refers to using sandpaper that will prepare the canvas surface before starting the painting.
-Once your canvas is ready, you can start painting.
-You can also set up all your equipment in an organized manner in this step, because now comes the main part.
+Sanding refers to using sandpaper to prepare the canvas surface before starting the painting.
+Once your canvas is ready, you can begin painting.
+You can also organize all your equipment during this step, as the main part comes next.

 Phase 4: Blending

 First, divide the canvas vertically into three sections.
 Paint the upper segment green and the lower segment blue.
-For the middle part, mix both colors slightly, make sure not to blend too much, keep it half-mixed, and then start painting the middle part.
+For the middle part, mix both colors slightly, making sure not to blend too much, keep it half-mixed, and then begin painting the middle part.
 Start by blending upward into the green area, using long horizontal strokes.
 Similarly, blend the lower part in the same manner.

 Phase 5: Painting An object

-Each painting contains certain objects, such as ships, horses, geometric shapes, etc. Once the background is dried, use a light pencil to draw your object.
-Next, with a small brush, start painting the object.
-Once the base paint is applied, use different brushes to add different colors and shades to create a more realistic look.
+Each painting contains certain objects, such as ships, horses, geometric shapes, etc. Once the background is dry, use a light pencil to sketch your object.
+Next, with a small brush, begin painting the object.
+Once the base paint is applied, use different brushes to add various colors and shades to create a more realistic look.

-Once the painting is complete and you're satisfied, it's time to let it cool off and dry.
-Acrylics usually dry quickly, but 24 hours should be given after your painting to let them dry completely.
-During this period, it is strictly advised that you do not move or touch your artwork at all, as this might cause disturbances for the paint and, as a result, a not-so-good final painting.
+Once the painting is complete and you're satisfied, it's time to let it cool and dry.
+Acrylics usually dry quickly, but 24 hours should be allowed for the painting to dry completely.
+During this period, it is strongly advised that you do not move or touch your artwork, as this might disturb the paint and result in a less-than-ideal final painting.

 Phase 7: Finalization

-Another important element is adding the frame to the painting, which will make it look more appealing.
-If you want to store the painting, you can cover it up with a friendly material that won't disturb the painting and its colors.
+Another important element is adding a frame to the painting, which will make it look more appealing.
+If you want to store the painting, you can cover it with a gentle material that won't disturb the painting and its colors.

 Some Great Tips And Tricks